XHZhang01/intention-estimation-for-automated-driving/README.md

 More details can be found in XuhuiZhang_FP_Report.pdf.

-Usages of other functions are explained with comments, which can be found in the codes.
+Important functions are exlpained below.
+Usages of other functions are explained with comments, which can be found in corresponding codes.

 ## Important functions are listed below